ishapandya126/Course/Project/DESIGN.md

 In this milestone, you will write a design proposal for a software engineering bot.
 That is, bad proposals *may be rejected* by the professor.
 So spend time in coming up with a good and crisp idea.

+To help, [9 seed ideas](IDEAS.md), have been provided.
+You must base your project on one of the seed ideas, or get an approved idea (by creating a pull request).
+There is a maximum of 3 teams that can work on the **same seed idea**.

+You will also be working in a team of students.
+Remember to [sign up](https://docs.google.com/spreadsheets/d/1Xe5S04WI6UXBjtovKCBJ9S5o2EfuSydSs6YHw30rwuo/edit#gid=0) for teams.

 The proposal will be structured to include the following items:

 * Problem Statement